clairebarale/webpage/content/_index.md

 ---

 ## News
+* June 2025: 2 new preprints, available to read in the below list of papers
+* May 2025: Paper accepted at ICAIL
 * January 2025: [Are we done with MMLU?](https://arxiv.org/abs/2406.04127#:~:text=Maybe%20not.,the%20true%20capabilities%20of%20LLMs.), our paper presenting MMLU-Redux will be at NAACL 2025
 * October 2024: Our paper Information Extraction for Planning Court Cases  was accepted to NLLP 2024 (hosted at EMNLP)
 * April 2024: Consider attending/submitting to [BAIPsy 2024](https://xuerli.github.io/BAIPSY/), a student workshop that aims to faciliate discussion and exchange between Artificial Intelligence and Psychology researchers.